abdul125/tekton-cicd/README.md

 # tekton-cicd
-Build docker image and then push my docker hub
+Build docker image and then push it to my docker hub